vishwab1/aml-api-service/README.md

 - Express.js: version 5.0.0
 - npm: version 10.5.0

+## Prerequisites

+Make sure you have the following prerequisites installed:

+- **PostgreSQL:** Ensure that PostgreSQL is installed and running.
+You will need to configure the DB Properties settings in the environment.

 ## Getting Started

 To start the AML API service, follow these steps: